FrancescoSaverioZuppichini/End2End-DataScienceProject/README.md

 # End2End-DataScienceProject

 An example of an end to end Data Science Project.
+[Check it out](https://datascience-app-example.herokuapp.com/)

 ### Data
 We predict the GDP using `oil and co2`, `meat and eggs` and `urbanization`.
 The dataset can be found in `./dataset`.